Program Merge Conflict Resolution via Neural Transformers: : Neural Program Merge Framework

 \section{\thistool{}: Neural Program Merge Framework}

+\thistool{} is a textual program merge model based on the bidirectional transformer encoder (BERT) model~\cite{bert}.
+We refer the reader to CodeBERT~\cite{feng-etal-2020-codebert} for a discussion on applying transformers to code.
+A transformer, like a recurrent neural network, maps a sequence of text into a high dimensional representation, which can later be decoded to solve downstream tasks.
+While not originally designed for code, transformers have found many applications in software engineering~\cite{clement2020pymt5,kanade2020learning,svyatkovskiy2020intellicode}

-\thistool{} is a textual program merge model based on the bidirectional transformer encoder model.
-It approaches merge conflict resolution as a sequence classification task given conflicting regions extracted with token-level differencing and surrounding code as context.
-The key technical innovation to \thistool{} lies in how it breaks program text into an input representation amenable to training with a bidirectional transformer encoder and how it pools and classifies various input encodings for classification.
+\thistool{} approaches merge conflict resolution as a sequence classification task given conflicting regions extracted with token-level differencing and surrounding code as context.
+The key technical innovation in \thistool{} lies in how it breaks program text into an input representation amenable to learning with a transformer encoder and how it aggregates various input encodings for classification.

-\thistool{} exploits the traditional two-step pretraining and finetuning training procedure.
-We use unsupervised masked language modeling (MLM) pretraining on a massively multilingual source code corpus followed by supervised finetuning for a classification task.
-For finetuning, we construct a multi-input model architecture that encodes pair-wise aligned token sequences of conflicting programs $\mathcal{A}$ and $\mathcal{B}$ with respect to original program $\mathcal{O}$, as well as corresponding edit sequence steps (see section \ref{sec:mergesumm} for details on merge representations), then aggregate them for learning.
-An overview of \thistool{} model architecture is shown in Fig.~\ref{fig:mergebert}.
+In the standard sequence learning setting there is a single input and single output sequence.
+In the merge conflict resolution task, there are multiple conflicting input programs and one resolution.
+To facilitate learning in this setting, we construct \thistool{} as a multi-input encoder neural network, which first encodes token sequences of conflicting programs, then aggregates them into a single hidden summarization state.

+An overview of the \thistool{} model architecture is shown in Fig.~\ref{fig:mergebert}.
+Given conflicting programs $\mathcal{A}$, $\mathcal{B}$ and $\mathcal{O}$ we first perform tokenization and then repeat the three-way differencing at token granularity.
+If a conflict still exists in this token-level three-way differencing, we collect the token sequences corresponding to conflicting regions $a$, $b$, and $o$, and compute pair-wise alignments of $a$ and $b$ with respect to the base $o$.
+Finally, for each pair of aligned token sequences we extract an ``edit sequence'' that represents how to turn the second sequence into the first.
+The resulting aligned token sequences are fed to the multi-input encoder neural network, while the corresponding edit sequences are consumed as type embeddings.
+Finally, the encoded token sequences are summarized into a hidden state which serves as input to the classification layer.